merkle-open/terrific-micro/README.md

 Terrific Micro
 ==============

 Powerful template for simple & complex frontend-only projects with a tiny footprint.
-It's useful to read more about the Terrific concept on http://terrifically.org first.
+To unleash the beast, it's useful to read more about the Terrific concept on http://terrifically.org first.

 Features
 ========